Backbase/backbase.github.io/README.md

 Do you have an interesting topic to share but it's not technical? we have a place for that too, please check: https://medium.com/backbase

-## Publishing an article

-* Branch out of `main` branch.
-* Ensure you're part of the list of authors in [_data/authors.yml](_data/authors.yml).
-Add your profile image to folder [assets/images/avatars/](assets/images/avatars/).
-* Create a file inside folder [_posts/](_posts/) with the following naming convention: `yyyy-mm-dd-title-with-spaces.md`
-* Add images that you'll use in this post to folder [assets/images/post/](assets/images/post/)
-* Ensure your header is correct.
-Use existing posts as an example, both for the header and the content.
-* Ensure you [run it locally](#build-locally) and double check everything is fine in your browser before submitting a PR to branch `main`.

 ## Linting your posts

 We use Google Style Guide and write-good to provide consistent writing style.

-The linting tool is [Vale](https://github.com/errata-ai/vale) and you can run it locally by following the [installation](https://docs.errata.ai/vale/install) and running the following command.
+The linting tool is [Vale](https://github.com/errata-ai/vale) and you can run it locally by following the [installation](https://vale.sh/docs/vale-cli/installation/) and running the following command.

 ```bash